 ASAKA QUARTET

-The Asaka’s are 2023 Tunnell Trust Prizewinners and will embark on their prizewinners tour of Scotland in February 2025.
+The Asaka’s were 2023 Tunnell Trust Prizewinners and embarked on their prizewinners tour of Scotland in February 2025.
 They were also 1st prize winners in the Wolfe Wolfinsohn String Quartet Competition at the Royal Academy of Music in July 2022 for their performance of Beethoven’s String Quartet Opus 18 No.2 in G major.
 In June 2022 & 2023 they were invited to attend the Tunnell Trust's Chamber Music Coll, where they were mentored closely by Ralph de Souza of the Endellion Quartet, Scott Dickinson and Jonathan and Charles Tunnell.
 The quartet have also been mentored closely by Martin Outram since 2021, when they were selected for the prestigious Frost Trust Advanced Specialist Strings Ensemble Training Scheme (A.S.S.E.T.) at the Academy.

-The Asakas made several festival appearances in summer 2023, as String Apprentices at the Southwell Music Festival, performing at the Dinard Opening Festival in France as well as premiering a new work for string quartet by composer Ned Bigham at the Petworth Festival in July.
-In January 2024 they will embark on a tour of the UK, performing across Scotland as well as making their debuts at the Stoller Hall and the Conway Hall.
+The Asakas have made several festival appearances, as String Apprentices at the Southwell Music Festival 2023, performing at the Dinard Opening Festival in France and the Petworth Festival in 2023.
+They have also performed at prestigious venues across the UK including the Stoller Hall and the Conway Hall.

 As close friends, growing up on opposite sides of the world to the most contrasting of cultures, they have a keen interest in learning and experiencing new things, which lead them to enjoy discovering and sharing underrepresented music.
 Through presenting creative and innovative programmes, they invite their audiences to discover new repertoire from a fresh and exciting perspective.